Are you looking for a low-cost way to heat up a room?

 Ceramic Heaters vs Other Types of Heaters

-Ceramic heaters are not the only types of portable space heaters.
+Ceramic heaters are not the only type of electric portable heater.
 However, ceramic heaters do have their advantages over the competition.

 Here’s how ceramic heaters compare to those other types of heaters: